sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 <br/>

 ## Recent News
+- Check out our recent work on <a href="https://doi.org/10.1364/OPTICA.494823" target="_blank">Period-doubled Floquet solitons </a> published in Optica.
 - IOE postdoc Dr. Shailja Sharma is joining our group.
 Welcome Shailja!
 - Welcome Trideb (Int.
 PhD) and Avinash (PhD), new members of our group!
 - Check out our recent work on <a href="https://doi.org/10.1103/PhysRevX.11.041057" target="_blank">**nonlinear** topological edge states </a> published in Physical Review X.